Qiskit/qiskit/docs/migration_guides/algorithms_migration.rst

 The legacy :class:`qiskit.algorithms.minimum_eigen_solvers.VQE` class has now been split according to the use-case:

-- For general-purpose hamiltonians, you can use the Estimator-based :class:`qiskit.algorithms.minimum_eigensolvers.VQE` class.
+- For general-purpose Hamiltonians, you can use the Estimator-based :class:`qiskit.algorithms.minimum_eigensolvers.VQE` class.
-- If you have a diagonal hamiltonian, and would like the algorithm to return a sampling of the state, you can use the new Sampler-based :class:`qiskit.algorithms.minimum_eigensolvers.SamplingVQE` algorithm.
+- If you have a diagonal Hamiltonian, and would like the algorithm to return a sampling of the state, you can use the new Sampler-based :class:`qiskit.algorithms.minimum_eigensolvers.SamplingVQE` algorithm.
 This could formerly be realized using the legacy :class:`~qiskit.algorithms.minimum_eigen_solvers.VQE` with :class:`~qiskit.opflow.expectations.CVaRExpectation`.